 This is a personal post, something I have been trying to tackle for a long time.
-I am in the process of getting rid of stuff.
+I am in the process of getting rid of stuff and saying goodbye to THINGS.
 Stuff that I don’t want any more.
 Stuff that doesn’t work any more.
 Stuff that I’m just tired of looking at.
 Stuff that other people have given me that just isn’t useful to me or even my taste.
 Stuff that just doesn’t make sense to own any more.
 I plan on going through every drawer, shelf, nook and cranny.
 I decided a good place to start was in my craft closet (you know the one, the guest room closet that is crammed from top to bottom with crafty goodness because my formal living room turned studio is not big enough).
 I was able to gather one whole Trader Joe’s paper grocery bags worth.
 Woo hoo.
 Can you hear the sarcasm or do I need to start adding ridiculous emoji. (don’t get me started on emoji) I was hoping to downsize the whole contents of my house by one quarter, too ambitious?

 So as I was going through my crafty items I came across a bag of UFOs.
 In the knitting universe, that means “UnFinished Objects”.
 I had four projects in a rather nice bag taking up about 10 inches on my knitting shelf.
 I decided it was time to reclaim that yarn and that 10 inches on my shelf.
 I also gained back a few circular needles and the last missing needle tips from a set that I want to get rid of and just didn’t have the heart to pass it along until it was complete.
 The yarn went into my hanging yarn organizer (just a shoe rack that hangs from the closet rod).
 I put the project pages into my project binder.
 The separate pieces that made up that bag of UFOs were put away where they belong, so they didn’t take up any additional space.
 The ‘before’ doesn’t look much different than the ‘after’ but I will consider it a small victory.